lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - or the receiver determines that the transmission of this fragmented SCHC Packet has been inactive for too long.

 Each Profile MUST specify which Rule ID value(s) is (are) allocated to this ACK-on-Error mode.
-For brevity, the rest of {{ACK-on-Error-subsection}} only refers to Rule ID values that are allocated to this mode.
+For brevity, the rest of {{ACK-on-Error-subsection}} only refers to SCHC F/R messages with Rule ID values that are allocated to this mode.

-The W field MUST be present in SCHC F/R messages.
+The W field MUST be present in the SCHC F/R messages.

 Each Profile, for each Rule ID value, MUST define